 TCM recommends assessing diet foremost as a trigger for ADD symptoms.
 Other dietary recommendations may also be made to take advantage of the healing properties of certain foods.

 There are many flavors of therapy to choose from based on the needs of you and your child.

-- Behavioral Therapy aims to change your child’s behavior.
-Read here for some some behavioral therapy tips parents can try.
+- Behavioral therapy aims to change your child's behavior.
+Read here for some behavioral therapy tips parents can try.